Kanchenjunga Circuit Trek – North and South Base Camp Trek - 21 Days

 Unlike the more commercial trails of Everest and Annapurna, the Kanchenjunga region remains largely untouched.
 One of the major highlights of the Kanchenjunga Circuit Trek is the Kanchenjunga Conservation Area—a protected region rich in biodiversity, home to a wide range of flora and fauna including birds, butterflies, Himalayan black bears, red pandas, and the elusive snow leopard.
 It’s a restricted trekking area, preserving its pristine ecosystems and cultural authenticity.
 The journey unfolds over 21 days, taking you deep into alpine valleys, across high mountain passes, and through villages that feel frozen in time.
 From lush rhododendron forests to icy glaciers, this is a trek for true explorers.

 The Kanchenjunga Circuit Trek itinerary starts from the bustling town of Bhadrapur, followed by a scenic drive to Taplejung, the gateway to the Kanchenjunga region.
 From there, the trail begins with a gradual descent to Mitlung and continues through lush valleys and ethnic villages to Chirwa and Lelep.
 As you trek deeper into the remote Himalayas, you’ll pass through Sekathum and Amjilosa, eventually reaching the beautiful village of Gyabla and then the Tibetan-influenced settlement of Ghunsa.
-The route continues to Kambachen and then Lhonak, a rugged high-altitude campsite near the glacier.
+The Kanchenjunga Circuit Trek trail continues to Kambachen and then Lhonak, a rugged high-altitude campsite near the glacier.
 The final ascend day, trail leads you to Pangpema, the breathtaking North Base Camp of Mt.
 Kanchenjunga.

 After retracing to Ghunsa, the trail veers south through Sele Le Pass to Tseram, offering dramatic views of the surrounding peaks.
 From there, you trek to Ramche for a close look at the South Base Camp before descending to the villages of Torongding and Yamphuding.
 The journey winds down through the lower hills to Khebang and Khamdime and ultimately to kanyam, Ilam, where your trek concludes.
 A drive to Birtamode and a short flight back to Kathmandu mark the end of this epic 21-day Himalayan adventure.